andylee-24/development-setup/README.md

 ### visual studio code extension
 ---
 Modified from [vscode-extension-install-automation](https://github.com/mugglim/vscode-extension-install-automation/tree/main)
 Add vscode identifers you want to install to the txt file.
 You can find the 'Unique Identifier' in vscode marketplace website

+---
+* TODO: setting.json "python.defaultInterpreterPath": "/opt/conda/bin/python"